-The Education and Care Services National Regulations require approved providers to assess and reassess the risks of FDC residences and approved FDC venues, as well as requiring policies and procedures for this purpose.
+The Education and Care Services National Regulations require approved providers to assess and reassess the risks of FDC residences and approved FDC venues for their suitability to provide FDC, as well as requiring policies and procedures for this purpose.
+These requirements focus on promoting the safety, health and wellbeing of children which attending FDC services.